Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Cost of the Journey

-The cost of this journey is $3100, from Panama City.
+The cost of this journey is $3100 per person, from Panama City.
 This all-inclusive rainforest tour includes lodging and meals at the Canopy Tower and Canopy Lodge, bilingual professional guides, wine with dinner, group airport transfers to and from Panama City and all tours and presentations as per the itinerary.
 This cost does not include flights to and from Panama City, tips and alcoholic beverages (apart from dinner).

 Travel Details